charlesm93/laplace_manuscript/README.md

 `cluster_analysis.r` contains the code to plot and compare the samples, and other metrics of interest, for the GLM with a horseshoe prior.
 The code reads in the StanFit objects saved when using `bernoulli_logit.r`.
 Next, `cluster_analysis_v2.r` is an improved version; as written the code applies to saved fits for the SKIM, but can be adjusted for other models.

-`error_analysis.r` contains code to compute and plot the error for all three models.
+`error_analysis.r` contains code to compute and plot the squared error for all three models fitted with full HMC and the embedded Laplace approximation.
+The StanFit objects for each algorithm can be created with `bernouilli_logit.r`.
 To do the error analysis, you need to generate benchmarks.
-In the paper, these benchmarks are generated using long runs of MCMC.
+In the paper, we create these benchmarks using long runs of full HMC.
 There are practical difficulties when reading the benchmark for the GLM, since we have ~12,000 parameters over 98,000 samples.
 To avoid memory overflow in R, the benchmarks are created separately, using `read_cmdstan_output.r`.

 Finally, the analysis for ADVI on all three models is in `advi_sample.r`.